Santeenee/Santeenee/README.md

 - 🌱 I’m currently learning [CSS Grid](https://github.com/Santeenee/learning-CSS-grid) and [SASS](https://github.com/Santeenee/learning-SASS).
 - 🔭 I’m constantly improving my web dev skills to become a <em>full stack web developer!</em>
-- 📆 I'm looking forward to learn and deepen languages and tools such as Javascript and its frameworks.
+- 📆 I'm looking forward to learn and deepen technologies such as Javascript and its frameworks.
 - ⚡ Working hard to live each day better than the last!

 #### Some stats